 I clearly remember, back in the mid-80s, when Citi decided to move from a 35-hour workweek…

 Several studies showed that companies (or parts of companies) that were “outside of NYC”, that is to say, “the suburbs”, worked in excess of 35 hours per week.

-The “suburbs” consisted of Long Island (Nassau & Suffolk Counties) to the east & Westchester, Rockland & Orange Counties to the north of the city.
+The “suburbs” consisted of Long Island (Nassau & Suffolk counties) to the east & Westchester, Rockland & Orange counties to the north of the city.

-For my particular CitiPhone Unit, it was particularly unique & “sensitive” as the other 3 CitiPhone Units were located in Manhattan (2) & Queens…and they would remain at 35 hrs a week.
+For my particular CitiPhone Unit, located in Melville, Long Island, it was particularly unique & “sensitive” as the other 3 CitiPhone Units were located in Manhattan (2) & Queens…and they would remain at 35 hrs a week.

-At the one I attended for our building at 100 Baylis Road in Melville, they explained (defended?) their rationale for moving to a 40-hr workweek & why the businesses within the 5 boroughs remained at 35 hours.
+At the one I attended for our building at 100 Baylis Road in Melville, they explained (defended?) their rationale for moving to a 40-hr workweek & explained why the businesses within the 5 boroughs remained at 35 hours.

 *insert sarcastic laugh here*

 Look, some of my very best friends worked in various HR departments.
 On the other hand, some of my sworn enem…